-Key West, Florida has a wild nightlife.
-One of its most iconic bars includes the Sloppy Joes.
+Key West, Florida, has a wild nightlife.
+One of its most iconic bars includes Sloppy Joes.
 Sloppy Joe is an old vintage bar that brags of Ernest Hemmingway as a longtime patron.

 While it might be thrilling to enjoy the same drink as the famous writer did, keep in mind that the place gets overcrowded and is quite pricey.
 You might want to visit during off-peak hours.

 If you feel like braving the crowds, there are plenty of good drinks and entertainment to enjoy including craft beers on tap.

 Take a walking tour of the Bahama Village.
 Here you get to experience different cultural histories.
 The village used to be a landing area for Bahamian workers and has a higher concentration of 19th-century structures.